Werner-Prbk/my-go-playground/README.md

 # my-go-playground
 This is just my playground to experiment with go.
-Do not expect much....
+Do not expect much.
+For the beginning, I try to solve the puzzles from https://adventofcode.com/2020/